Sophia-Community/SophiApp/README.md

 ![Image](https://github.com/Sophia-Community/SophiApp/raw/master/img/theme.gif)

-### Native interactive toasts for the scheduled tasks
+### Native interactive toasts for the `Windows Cleanup` scheduled task

 ![Image](https://i.imgur.com/h17EpTG.png)

-##  Adendum
+## Addendum

 * Some functions depend on Internet access.
 If not, they will be hidden in UI until the access will appear back;
-* You are able to enable hidden functions in UI by turning on the "Advanced settings" in the Settings;
+* You are able to enable hidden functions in UI by turning on the `Advanced settings` in the Settings;
   * The hidden functions will marked with a gear in UI;
 * After closing `SophiApp`, it creates a log file that you can attach to an open issue (or send to the [Telegram](https://t.me/sophia_chat) group) to help us understand bug.
 The log file doesn't contain any sensitive personal information.
 We do not store any data neither in the Windows registry, nor on any server.